AS TOM BRADY, IT’S AN INCOMPLETION. AS AKILI SMITH, IT’S A FUMBLE.

 FORMER PLAYMATE BRANDE RODERICK

-The Girls Next Door wasn’t being filmed at the time because those episodes really would have been Must See TV.
-Hef’s show was on E!, but NBC owns that channel so the slogan still works.
+The Girls Next Door didn’t exist at the time because those episodes would have been “Must See TV.”
 In an interesting twist, Couch won back the heart of the woman in the first picture (Heather Kozar) and ended up marrying her.
 Regardless, McNown earned some D-bag points for violating the Bro Code.
-Hef must have agreed because he banned McNown from the Playboy Mansion (for the second offense, not the first).
+Hef must have agreed because he banned McNown from the Playboy Mansion.

 CADE McNOWN – TOP 10 BUST HONORABLE MENTION

 While at Oregon, Smith split time at quarterback during his junior season and only became the full-time starter for his senior season.
 Making the most of his limited time, Smith finished his senior year ranked as one of the NCAA leaders in touchdowns (#7), yards (#6), and efficiency rating (#3).

-With the 1st and 2nd overall picks in the 1999 Draft, the Browns and Eagles both badly needed quarterbacks so they weren’t interested in trading their picks despite the attractive offer.
-After Cleveland took Couch and Philadelphia took McNabb, Ditka targeted Cincinnati and increased the offer to include the Saints entire 1999 draft plus their 1st round picks in 2000 and 2001, and their 2nd round pick in 2002.
+With the 1st and 2nd overall picks, the Browns and Eagles both badly needed quarterbacks so they weren’t interested in trading their picks despite the attractive offer.
+As a result, Ditka targeted Cincinnati.
+Of note, he increased the offer to include the Saints’ entire 1999 draft plus their 1st round picks in 2000 and 2001, and their 2nd round pick in 2002.
 In all, the Bengals would have gotten eight additional draft picks (including two 1st rounders) simply for moving down from #3 to #12 in the first round.
 Click here for an analysis of Ditka’s gamble on Williams.

 Unlike the other two teams ahead of them, the Bengals had a veteran quarterback (Jeff Blake) on their roster so they had more flexibility to consider Ditka’s offer.
 However, the Bengals had lost confidence in Blake over the prior two seasons.
-As a result, they ultimately decided to keep their pick in order to take Smith.
+Consequently, they decided to keep their pick in order to take Smith.